TeslaCoil69/robot-controller-interface/README.md

 - **Activation**: Click the "Return to Home" button in the GPS section
 - **Behavior**: Creates a new waypoint at the home position that the robot can navigate to
 - **Requirements**: Requires a valid GPS fix on startup to set the home position

+### Compass Navigation
+The BNO085 compass sensor provides accurate heading information for navigation:

+- **Heading**: Displays the current direction in degrees (0-360°)
+- **Pitch and Roll**: Shows the orientation of the vehicle in 3D space
+- **Automatic Calibration**: The BNO085 features auto-calibration for reliable readings
+- **Integration**: Compass data is available simultaneously with GPS data, even without GPS signal
+- **Real-time Updates**: Heading updates twice per second for responsive navigation

 ### Route Navigation
 - Route visualization with lines between waypoints